TPZ-CORE/tpz_makeup/README.md

 # Known Bugs

 1. Modifying eyebrows reset the Hair Overlays for the female characters.
-By doing `reloadskin` command, the character eyebrows and hair overlays are fixed.
+By doing `reloadskin` command, the character eyebrows and hair overlays are fixed (Hair Overlays is not something important or used by many female characters, its very rare to be used eitherway).